SAP-archive/teched2020-DAT260/exercises/ex0/README.md

 ## Base Data & Demo Scenario <a name="subex2"></a>
 The data for the exercises is packaged as a HANA database export.
 The [export file](../data/DAT260.tar.gz) is in the data folder.
 Please download the file to your local computer.

-Once you downloaded the export file, you use the Database Explorer to connect to you HANA Cloud system.
+Once you downloaded the export file, you can use the Database Explorer to connect to your HANA Cloud system.
 Right-click "Catalog" and choose "import catalog objects" to start the wizard.

 ![](images/import_catalog_objects.png)
 - execute test script to see that spatial and graph is working